TheNextGuy32/peace-of-westfalia/rules.md

 Take up to 2 Provinces from unaligned Principality(ies) or the Player and allies.

 ###### Vassalize
-Take control of a 1-2 Province Principality or Player.
+Take control of a 1-2 Province Principality.
 Maintain/Replace control markers accordingly.
 Remove all other Players' Influence from the Principality.
-Place 2 Influence to establish alliance.

-###### Liberate a Principality
-Replace a Player-controlled province with a new Principality.
 Place 2 Influence to establish alliance.

 After choosing one option, grant each ally permission to take 1 adjacent province from unaligned Principality or the Player and allies.
 Restrict Principalities to 4 provinces maximum.